 As the saying goes, “Necessity is the mother of invention.”
-After receiving a box full of seeds from All America Selections, I was inspired to come up with a plan to build an affordable growing system.
+After receiving a box full of seeds from All America Selections, I was inspired to come up with a plan to build an affordable seed starting rack.
 My seed collection is about to outgrow it’s current accommodation – an air-tight metal box I bought at IKEA years ago.
 I’ve been coveting the Stack and Grow seed starting system from Gardeners Supply for a while, but the reality is I simply can’t afford it.
 Two high school athletes, one on the verge of becoming a licensed driver, and a gigantic orthodontic bill mean things just got a bit more expensive.
 And I need to get creative if I’m going to continue to feed this insatiable green thumb.

 Every year, I head to the local garden centers and buy four-packs of tomatoes, peppers and zucchini but never grow all of it.
 At 4’x16′, my raised bed is small and can’t accommodate all of the store-bought garden-ready plants and the things I grow by direct sowing.
 I usually give the extra away and if there are no takers, chuck it into the compost.
 I hate being limited by what’s available at the stores and by creating my own compact growing system, I can grow whatever I want at a fraction of the cost.
 This year I’m going commando (well, not in the traditional sense) and this little set-up is going to make it possible.